marcuscraske/marcuscraske-dot-com/website/_projects/pals.md

 A platform for automated and distributed marking of programming assessments, completed as an undergraduate project.

 # Overview
-PALS is an <a href="https://github.com/limpygnome/pals">open source</a> assessment system for programming assignments, which uses dynamic and static analysis techniques for automated marking.
+PALS is an [open source](https://github.com/limpygnome/pals) assessment system for programming assignments, which uses dynamic and static analysis techniques for automated marking.
 Its architecture allows for multiple nodes to process work simultaneously, with dynamic analysis executing student code within a sandboxed environment.
 Plugins can also be hotswapped and automatically reloaded across all nodes, allowing for extended functionality to be added and changed without